sdr-enthusiasts/plane-alert-db/README.md

 # Disclaimer, excuses and dodges

 This is not intented to be a definitive list, especially when it comes to aircraft models.
 Where the same model of aircraft is made by several manufacturers I wont always have the correct one.
-If you thought it was a Beechcraft King Air 200 and actual it was a Textron Super King Air B200GT IO won't be losing any sleep.
+If you thought it was a Beechcraft King Air 200 and actualy it was a Textron Super King Air B200GT I won't be losing any sleep.
 There are other data sources (see below) if you want absolute accuracy.

 # Data Sources